malin-nilsson/TypeScript-Blog/README.md

 # Dot dot dot - Blog CMS
 A minimalist blog CMS built with TypeScript with features like creating a blog, viewing other blogs and writing posts.

-## Screenshot
+During this project I got the opportunity to continue developing my TypeScript skills, as well as working with styling, form validation and local storage.

 ![](./src/assets/screenshot.jpg)

 ## Installation